bekk/funksjonell-frontend/day2/README.md

 * Create a `<MoveCounter>` and insert it inside the `<Game>` component.

-* Pass `data.rounds` as props and display the current score
+* Pass `game.rounds` as props and display the current score

 ### Highscore component

 * Create a `<Highscore>` component and insert it inside the `Game` component

-* Display the highscore from `data.highscore`
+* Display the highscore from `game.highscore`

 ### Extra
-* Add a key `gameComplete` to the `data` object and create a restart button and some game won graphics.
+* Add a key `gameComplete` to the `game` object and create a restart button and some game won graphics.

-* Add a highscore list of `names` and `scores` to the `data` object and create a render a list of the best players.
+* Add a highscore list of `names` and `scores` to the `game` object and create a render a list of the best players.

 * Create a function `flipCard(cardIndex)` that changes the `open` value of a given card.
 Pass this method down to the `<Card>` components.
 Trigger this on a card click, and re-render the game to show the new state.